-Developmental milestones like sitting, walking and talking are extraordinary moments signaling that your baby is entering a new stage in their growth and development.
-But that’s not what I want to talk about in this article.
-I want to spend some time talking about those subtle little milestones that we barely notice emerging until our baby is doing them daily.
-It’s milestones like smiling, being on their tummies, rolling, crawling and babbling that make a big impact on their long term development.
-Let’s unpack these 5 developmental milestones and how you can encourage your little one to reach them.
+Milestones like sitting, walking and talking are extraordinary moments signaling that your baby is entering a new stage in their growth and development.
+But in this blog, I want to talk about those subtle milestones that we barely notice emerging until our baby is doing them daily.
+Smiling, rolling, crawling and babbling make a big impact on your baby’s long term development.
+Let’s unpack these 5 developmental milestones and how you can encourage your baby to reach them.

 Developmental Milestone #1: Smiling

-Smiling is probably one of the most important early milestones, and you will probably catch a glimpse of your little one’s first gummy grin at around 6 weeks of age.
-Many babies do smile earlier and if you are sure you saw a smile in response to your face or voice from about two weeks on, the chances are you are right.
-There are also the dreamy ‘milk’ smiles that are not in response to anything but happen a lot in the early days.
+Smiling is probably one of the most important early milestones.
+You will probably catch a glimpse of your little one’s first gummy grin at around 6 weeks of age.
+Many babies smile earlier and if you are sure you saw a smile in response to your face or voice from about two weeks on, the chances are you are right.
+There are also the dreamy ‘milk’ smiles that happen a lot in the early days.
 These are not social smiles but in response to a full tummy and a relaxed state.
 If your baby is not social smiling at all by 8 weeks of age you may want to mention it to your paediatrician and then monitor their interest in the world and babbling later in the first year.

 What can you do to encourage smiling?
 Catch your baby in the calm alert state, after a good nap and when their tummy is full and then make a funny noise or just smile at them.